 If you’ve always been skilled with the written word, you may want to consider becoming a medical transcriptionist.
 It is the job of a medical transcriptionist to interpret, edit, review, and convert both written and vocal recordings and documents.
 It’s one of the most important healthcare careers without patient contact.

-It is incredibly important to have great attention to detail in this job.
+It is incredibly important to have excellent attention to detail in this job.
 Not only will you have to point out any inconsistencies, but it’s your responsibility to make sure medical records and documentation are 100% accurate at all times.
-This requires an extensive knowledge of medical terminology.
-It’s a job that is so behind the scenes, most patients don’t even realize how important it is.
+This requires extensive knowledge of medical terminology.
+It’s a job that is so behind the scenes that most patients don’t even realize how important it is.
 However, without transcriptionists, medical records could easily be disorganized, with incorrect information.

-Becoming a transcriptionist requires either an Associate’s Degree or some type of certification.
+Becoming a transcriptionist requires either an Associate’s Degree or certification.
 Typically, certification in this field only takes a year to obtain.
 Transcriptionists often work independently.
-It is even becoming a popular ‘freelance’ job for those who wish to work from home.
+It is even becoming a favorite ‘freelance’ job for those who wish to work from home.
 However, the proper training is still required.

-If you’ve ever wondered how hospitals, clinics, nursing homes, etc. There are multiple career options that are, are always fully stocked with medical supplies, you can thank Orderlies.
+If you’ve ever wondered how hospitals, clinics, nursing homes, etc. are always fully stocked with medical supplies, you can thank Orderlies.
 As the name suggests, Orderlies are responsible for stocking supplies, sterilizing equipment, and making sure facilities are clean.
 Without them, many healthcare facilities wouldn’t be able to run smoothly.

 If you’ve ever considered a career in the healthcare field, but don’t necessarily want to be where the ‘action’ multiple career options are low-stress.
 You can still make a huge difference in the lives of patients without necessarily working with them directly.

-Whether you have anxiety, you’re introverted, or you just prefer to stay out of chaotic situations, you can still have a successful career in healthcare.
+Whether you have anxiety, you’re introverted, or you prefer to stay out of chaotic situations, you can still have a successful career in healthcare.
 Now is the time to get involved in this booming industry.
-Many of these jobs have growth opportunities and great salaries.
-Plus, many don’t require extensive schooling, so you can get started quickly.
+Many of these jobs have growth opportunities and excellent salaries.
+Plus, many don’t require extensive schooling so that you can get started quickly.
 If you want a long, successful, and helpful career without all the attention, consider one of these positions.